Pan Halippa: Political activity

 Halippa's political activity intensified as the 1910s wore on and in 1917 he founded the Moldovan National Party.
 The year 1918 found him at the head of the unionist wave, for which he was elected first vice-president, then president of Sfatul Țării, the assembly which voted for the union of Bessarabia with Romania on 27 March 1918.
 He also took parts in the assemblies at Cernăuți and Alba Iulia (Great National Assembly of Alba Iulia), where, respectively, the acts of union of Bukovina and Transylvania with Romania were proclaimed.

 After 1918 he held a number of government posts: Minister and Secretary of State for Bessarabia (1919–1920), Minister of Public Works (1927), Minister of Public Works and Communications (1930) interim Minister of Work, Health and Social Protection (1930), Minister Secretary of State (1928–1930, 1932, 1932–1933), senator and deputy in parliament (1918–1934).
 He was a member of the National Peasants' Party after its founding in 1926.

 Throughout his time in office, Halippa sought to further Bessarabia's cultural development.
 He founded the Chișinău Popular University (1917), the Moldovan Conservatory, the Society of Bessarabian Writers and Journalists and the Luceafărul Editorial Society and Bookstore in Chișinău (1940).
 In 1932 he edited and headed the magazine Viața Basarabiei ("Bessarabian Life") and the eponymous daily newspaper.
 In 1918 Halippa was chosen corresponding member of the Romanian Academy; removed in 1948, he was restored to its ranks posthumously in 1990.

 In 1950 he was arrested and imprisoned without trial at Sighet prison, in Sighetu Marmației.
-Two years later he was handed over to the NKVD, taken to Chișinău, tried and sentenced to 25 years' hard labour in Siberia.
+Two years later, at the initiative of Teohari Georgescu and Ana Pauker, he was handed over to the MGB, taken to Chișinău, tried and sentenced to 25 years' hard labour in Siberia.
 Brought back to Romania, he was held at Aiud until 1957.